Michigan State vs. Indiana NCAA Football Odds, Plays and Insights | October 16, 2021

 Over/Under Insights

-- Michigan State and its opponents have gone over the current 48.5-point total in four of six games (66.7%) this season.
+- Michigan State's games this season have gone over 48.5 points four of six times.

 - So far this season, 60% of Indiana's games (3/5) have had more combined points than Saturday's total of 48.5.